Hawaiʻi’s 100% clean energy future

 Soils:

 Ground disturbance during construction would be primarily related to driving steel posts to support the racking system for the solar panels, trenching for placement of electrical wiring, and excavation for foundations for the battery storage units, substation and interconnection facilities.
-All equipment will be removed, and the site restored after the life of the project leaving the soils in the same condition prior to construction.
+All equipment will be removed, and the site restored after the life of the Project leaving the soils in the same condition prior to construction.

 Topography and Geology: